opengeospatial/geoparquet/README.md

 ## Current Implementations & Examples

-TODO: Add explanations and links to implementations.

 Examples of geoparquet files following the current spec can be found in the [examples/](examples/) folder.
+There is also a larger sample dataset (nz-buildings-outlines.parquet)[https://storage.googleapis.com/open-geodata/linz-examples/nz-buildings-outlines.parquet] available on Google Cloud Storage.

 Currently known libraries that can read and write GeoParquet files: